|

 cancellation of your domain name or the transfer of your domain name

-registration to the complainant. j.
-Notification and Publication.
+registration to the complainant.

 The Provider shall notify us of any decision made by an